Dvergar/breath/README.md

-A set of tools for network game development in dart/flutter.
+A set of tools for network game development in dart/flutter (targetting web for the client).

 Glueing websockets, flame & oxygen.